cviper13/mi-essential-guide/README.md

 - Causes discomfort to the rider from shaking and vibrations
 ```

+## Accessories

+Given the extensive list of accessories available, they have been detailed on a separate page.
+Please refer to [this link](https://github.com/cviper13/mi-essential-guide/blob/main/ACCESSORIES.md) to view the full list.

 ## How to Contribute

 We welcome contributions from the community!
 To contribute to this project, follow these steps: